• Skip to Content

 Overview

-Data Science, the art and science of extracting information from large datasets, is an interdisciplinary field that offers many exciting and challenging opportunities.
-Formed from the amalgamation of Computer Science, Statistics, and Mathematics, Data Science aims to solve the world's problems by revealing information hidden in what has become known as "Big Data".
+Data Science, the art and science of extracting information from datasets, is an interdisciplinary field that offers many exciting and challenging opportunities.
+Formed from the amalgamation of Computer Science, Statistics, and Mathematics, Data Science aims to solve real-world problems by revealing information hidden in data.
 As today’s businesses and IT systems continue to produce massive and ever-increasing amounts of digital data, the need for data scientists is greater than ever.
-Whether you are interested in analyzing consumer transactions, tweets, call data records, text corpuses, or sounds in nature, or creating stunning data visualizations, you will find that the concepts, techniques, and tools covered in our Data Science program will be extremely employable in a wide range of industrial domains and disciplines where data scientists are in high demand.
-These skills will also form a strong foundation for advanced graduate studies.
+Whether you are interested in analyzing consumer transactions, tweets, call data records, text corpuses, or sounds in nature, or creating stunning data visualizations, you will find that the concepts, techniques, and tools covered in our Data Science program will be extremely useful in a wide range of industrial domains and disciplines.
+These skills will also form a strong foundation for advanced graduate studies

 Faculty in Data Science